jdh404/jdh404/README.md

 ---

 ## 🚀 About Me
-- 🌱 Сейчас учу: **Go, React, Node.js**
+- 🌱 Now learning: **Python, C#, Linux**
-- 💡 Интерес: Web Development / Backend
+- 💡 Interest: Cybersecurity / AI / Software
-- 🎮 Люблю игры и технологии
-- ⚡ Хочу стать сильным разработчиком
+- ⚡ I strive to become a specialist in the field of cybersecurity

 ---